Friends of Waite Conservation Reserve

 More than 200 species of native plants have been recorded in Waite Conservation Reserve and six of these are listed as Rare or Vulnerable in South Australia.
 Despite a history of extensive grazing, the Reserve’s flora still includes 22 native orchid species, mostly from the more intact areas.

 Download a complete plant list prepared by Dr Peter Lang, Senior Botanist, State Herbarium of SA, Botanic Gardens and State Herbarium, Department for Environment and Water.
-This plant list was last updated on 29 Feb 2020.
+This plant list was last updated in April 2023.